Yoast/yoast-test-helper/readme.txt

 Other:

-* Makes the plugin translateable.
+* Makes the plugin translatable.

 = 1.9 =